 1. Warm up.

-Before practicing buddhi mudra, it is recommended to warm up your body with gentle stretching exercises or a short yoga sequence.
-This helps to prepare your muscles & joints for the hand gesture and prevents any strain or discomfort.
+It is advisable to warm up your body first by some gentle stretching exercises or performing some basic form of yoga before performing buddhi mudra.
+This assists in conditioning your muscles and your joints to perform the type of hand gesture and avoids any strain or trouble.

 2. Proper posture.